ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 "ls -l"
 ```

-This command asks Bash to call the utility named "ls -l".
+Bash should call the utility named "ls -l" for processing this command.
 As you remember, the POSIX standard allows spaces in filenames.
 Therefore, "ls -l" is the correct name for an executable.
 Removing the quotes solves this problem.
 We meet one of the rare cases when you do not need double quotes for the parameter expansion.

 It can happen that you still need double quotes when reading the command from the variable.
 This issue has a solution.
 Use the `eval` built-in in this case.
 It constructs the command from its input parameters.
 Then Bash does word splitting for the resulting command regardless of double quotes.